The Planet Test

 Which got us thinking.
 Futerra has started a partnership with Albert (the environmental sustainability project of The British Academy of Film and Television Arts better known as BAFTA).
-Together we’re working on guidance for broadcasters, producers and the entire film and TV industry on incorporating sustainability into programmes and films.
+Together we’ve produced guidance for broadcasters, producers and the entire film and TV industry on incorporating sustainability into programmes and films.

 For fun, we asked ourselves, what could be the Bechdel test for environmental sustainability?
 After hundreds of post-its and some quite complex ideas, we’ve settled on the same formula as Alison Bechdel did – the lowest bar possible.

 A TV programme or Film would only pass The Planet Test if:

 - It acknowledges the natural world actually exists

 - Negative environmental behaviours are shown as negative character traits